dearshrewdwit/boolean-uk-react-greengrocers/README.md

 ## Extension 2

-- Add a new detail component for each of the items, and render it conditionally after clicking on an item
+- Add a new detail component for each of the items, and render it conditionally after clicking on an item.
+Only one detail component should be rendered at a time; clicking a second item should remove the previous item's details.